Munitions

 Launch platforms

-Surface ships, submarines, aircraft, and some land-based launchers
+Surface ships, submarines, aircraft, shore batteries, and mobile coastal-defense launchers depending on missile family

 Guidance